aryanraj71/DietRecommendator/README.md

 4. If suggestions are limited, KMeans finds nutrient-similar food
 5. User selects food → Nutritional info shown
 6. Final report is downloadable as PDF
+7. User’s input, analysis, and report are saved in the database
+8. Allows future tracking and comparison of diet reports

 ---